citta-lab/go-lang/README.md

 - By default all the variables, types defined in the package are PRIVATE unless we expose them using a function ( controlled functions )
 - While using `receiver type` it is good practice to stay consistent by using either `call by reference` aka pointer or `call by value`.
 - Go lang doesn't have `Inheritance`.
+- Go lang has built in `concurrency`.
+If we are running two things at the same time ( same strat and end time ) then it would be called `parallel execution` ( gives better throughput).
+Concurrent program almost smilimar to parallel execution but their start and end time just over lap rather than the `same` time.
+- Von Neumann Bottleneck : 	Delayed access in memory, Even if we increase the clock rate in machine to run code faster the memory access is still the same ( almost the same )
+- `sync waitGroup` is used to wait other go routines.
+This is the synchronization aspect in go lang.
+- `Channels` are used to communicate between go routines. `make` command is used to create a channel like `var c := make(chan int)` and can send data on channel by doing `c <- 23` and ` x:= <- c` to receive data from channel.